davidsebesta1/LuaLabPlugin/README.md

 - Allows specified players to execute any Lua code in game via RA console.
 - Useful for doing one-time tasks that may require automation, such as setup up events, loadouts and etc.
 **Note that allowing players to execute code is a dangerous permission and should be given to trusted individual.**

+# Planned Features
+- Command support
+- Primitive object spawning
+- SCP roles access

+# Notes
+- Event that this can be used as a plugin loader, keep in mind that I mainly intended it for some quick scripts for people like event hosts.